7/14/2023

 Charles Weston

 Thank you.
-That's helpful colour.
-And just lastly, you touched on it in Spain specifically, but just in terms of the elective backlogs, you know, activity is picked up, but, you know, perhaps on an inpatient basis is not materially higher than it was pre-COVID, which it perhaps needs to be to deal with these backlogs.
-So, you know, in your experience and speaking to these, you know, different hospitals in different countries, can you give us your sense, perhaps, of how quickly activity might be able to ramp higher than sort of 2019 levels in order to be able to address some of these backlogs?
-You know, how long that might take, you know, when we see that sort of uplift?
+That's helpful, Kala.
+And just lastly, you touched on it in Spain specifically, but just in terms of the elective backlogs, you know, activity has picked up, but, you know, perhaps on an inpatient basis is not, you know, materially higher than it was pre-COVID. uh which it perhaps needs to be to deal with these backlogs so you know in your experience and speaking to these you know different hospitals in different countries can you give us a your sense perhaps of um how quickly activity might be able to ramp higher than sort of 2019 levels in order to be able to address some of these backlogs you know how long that might take you know when we might see that sort of uplift

 speaker

-Well, I think it's a lot around, you know, the activity level on the political side, the willingness to kind of allocate a little bit more money to it and to apply a little bit new approaches, if you will, to handle it.
+Well, I think it's a lot around the activity level on the political side, the willingness to kind of allocate a little bit more money to it and to apply a little bit new approaches, if you will, to handle it.
 And I think in Spain, you know, there has been, you know, it's election year as well.
-I think that has meant that there's been a lot of money allocated to handling these types of backlogs, and that has proven to work pretty well.
-So, there the activity level is at 2019 levels, or at least very close.
-So, that shows that it can be done, but that needs to continue, though, and we expect it to.
-In other parts of the continent, certainly, if you look at, for example, the UK, there's been a lot of strikes and a pretty challenging staffing shortage, and that's probably slowed down the recovery, even though there are some innovative actions taken there as well, and the willingness for the government, we think, to support.
-Now, I understand that recently there has been an agreement on payment in the healthcare sector, so hopefully the worst part of the strikes are now behind us.
-So, that should help to pick up the pace in the UK as well.
+And I think that has meant that there's been a lot of money allocated to handling these types of backlogs.
+And that has proven to work pretty well.
+So the activity level is at 2019 levels or at least very close.
+So that shows that it can be done.
+But that needs to continue, though, and we expect it to.
+In other parts of the continent, certainly, if you look at, for example, the UK, there's been a lot of strikes. and a pretty challenging staffing shortage and that's probably slowed down the recovery even though there are some innovative actions taken there as well and the willingness for the government we think to support.
+Now I understand that recently there has been an agreement on payment in the healthcare sector so hopefully the worst part of the strikes are now behind us.
+So that should help to pick up the pace in the UK as well.
 In Scandinavia, we see it's a little bit more hospital by hospital.
-Many hospitals have been, you know, been very active and indeed moving towards a more efficient model where they apply new technologies and a more efficient workflow, so obviously it can be done.
-We also see, you know, in other parts of the Nordic region, an increased activity to use private hospitals to help sort the situation out, that also works.
-I think, you know, the trend is positive, it can be done, it is happening, it is in the activity is increasing, but we think for a number of quarters more, we will see, you know, that there are still waiting lines, and the activity increase will persist over a number of quarters more.
+Many hospitals have been very active and indeed moving towards a more efficient model where they apply new technologies and a more efficient workflow, so obviously it can be done.
+We also see in other parts of the Nordic region an increased activity to use private hospitals to help sort the situation out.
+So that also works.
+So I think the trend is positive.
+It can be done.
+It is happening.
+The activity is increasing.
+But we think for a number of quarters more, we will see that there are still waiting lines.
+The activity increase will persist over a number of quarters more.
 I think that's the estimate we have.

 speaker